JMR-b/Getting_and_Cleaning_Data/README.md

 Please use the following steps to reproduce the results:

-1. Open the R script run_analysis.r using RStudio
+1. Open the R script run_analysis.r using RStudio.
-2. Change the parameter of the setwd function call to your working directory/folder
+2. Change the parameter of the setwd function call to your working directory.
-3. Please make sure UCI HAR Dataset and run_analysis.R in the same parent folder
+3. Please make sure both UCI HAR Dataset and run_analysis.R copied to the same folder.
 4. Run the R script run_analysis.R using source("run_analysis.R") command in RStudio.
-5. "tidy_data.txt"" file contains result of tidy data set wiil be created.
+5. "tidy_data.txt"" file contains result of tidy data set will be created.

-.